 East of Holland Avenue, the micro-neighbourhood of Hintonburg is still under transition with a mix of edgy and trendy businesses.
-Peruse locally and Canadian-made items at Maker House; drop by the Record Centre for vinyl paraphernalia (and you might catch a live band any time of day); hang out with adoptable cats at the Feline Café; find consigned treasures at Trove Fashion; indulge your inner geogeek at World of Maps; and get eco-friendly items at Terra20 and Nu Grocery.
+Peruse locally and Canadian-made items at Maker House; drop by the Record Centre for vinyl paraphernalia (and you might catch a live band any time of day); find consigned treasures at Trove Fashion; indulge your inner geogeek at World of Maps; and get eco-friendly items at Terra20.

 Fashionable Wellington Village, west of Holland, is a shoppers’ paradise.
 Unearth some pre-loved gems at the St. Vincent de Paul charity store; shop for cool contemporary art at NAK Gallery; and boutique-hop through the many fashion and jewellery shops that support Canadian independent designers including Kindred Shop + Studio, Flock, JV Studios & Boutique, Victoire, Allegro and Muriel Dombret [Clothes].

 The area has a mouth-watering culinary scene with award-winning chefs inspired in part by the long-running outdoor Parkdale Market located on Parkdale Avenue.